functionland/docs/docs/index.md

 ---
 # Welcome To Functionland

-We are an alternative to big tech personal cloud storage by focusing on a simple premise : you should own your own data.
+We are an alternative to big tech personal cloud storage by focusing on a simple premise: <b>you should own your own data</b>.

 We plan to do that by providing a plug and play BOX based on open source hardware that you can customize to suit your own personal requirements.